 Explain the breakdown in responsibilities for the parties involved in developing, administering, and grading the operating tests.

 Explain how the walk-through and dynamic simulator operating tests are prepared, including development of the test outline, the selection/development of test items, and measures taken to maintain validity and quality.
+Explain how using an outline to develop the operating test ensures an objective evaluation of the candidate.

 Describe the components of a job performance measure (JPM) and the characteristics of an alternate path JPM.
+This includes task standard, initial conditions, initiating cue, validation time, termination criteria, critical step, and verifiable action.

 Describe the qualitative and quantitative attributes used to establish a basis for simulator scenario validity, including the elements of a critical task.
+This includes normal evolutions, instrument failures, component failures, reactivity manipulations, and major plant transients.
+Explain the distribution of events/evolutions by license level and why is it important.

 Describe the competencies and rating factors used to evaluate the performance of RO and SRO applicants on the dynamic simulator operating test.